4a50/reading-notes/reading-notes/Code-401/read-01.md

 + Did you expect the **object** or **variable** to contain a certain *value*?
 + Fo you know the intent of the code?
 That is, if it is not YOUR code, do you know what it is supposed to do?

-Step through your code in debugging mode to find where the problem occured.
+Step through your code in debugging mode to find where the problem occurred.

 ## Try and Catch Blocks